Andy-J-marshall/stanningley-bowls/README.md

 If a player plays for another team on a different day, enter them into the `traitorPlayers` array.

-Remove players from the `transferredPlayers` dictionary (and add to traitorPlayers?).

 ## Run the script

 `npm run update-stats`